a-l-partis/Normative-Agent-Adaptation/README.md

 <h1>E-Commerce Chatbot</h1>

 The E-Commerce Chatbot serves as a demonstration platform for the applicability and portability of the SLEEC-ADAPT component.
-This proof-of-concept conversational assistant enhances customer experience on online shopping platforms by dynamically adapting its workflow and decision logic based on contextual or client-specific SLEEC rules.
-Built with the [Rasa Open Source](https://rasa.com) framework, it demonstrates how conversational agents can modify their behaviour in real time — as instructed by SLEEC-ADAPT — to meet diverse user requirements and operational contexts.
+This proof-of-concept conversational assistant enhances customer experience on online shopping platforms by dynamically adapting its workflow based on contextual and client-specific profiles.
+Built with the [Rasa Open Source](https://rasa.com) framework, the chatbot receives an active workflow at runtime from the MAPE-K loop, which generates and updates the workflow to guide client interactions.

+## 🎥 Demonstration Video

+A demonstration video showcasing the chatbot interaction and the MAPE-K-driven adaptation process is available in the [Chatbot](Chatbot/) folder.

 ## 🤖 Rasa Installation Guide (Linux & macOS)